 12. Draw this up neatly!
 Make the structure clear and visible, put it on paper, put it above your desk, put it in the bathroom or kitchen, anywhere it will catch your eye – and mull it over!
 Don’t rush to start writing, let it settle in your mind, think about it, think about whether it hangs together and everything appears in a sensible and logical order.
 Revise as needed.
 And, once it has achieved its final form, keep this schematic outline of the structure of what you want to write and the main points to convey, and use it as a guide to how you actually write.

 13. Rule number 6 is, write to the structure!
 It will be much easier to do it like this, it will have a clear structure and order to it from the word go, and going backwards and forth between what you are actually writing and your schematic outline will enable you to see whether the outline needs revision, or whether what needs changing is how you are writing from it.
-And if the structure changes, then produce a different version of the structure for the desk, kitchen etc – it’s a good idea to record which version it is, by putting a date on to identify successive versions, for instance.
+And if the structure changes, then produce a different version of the structure for your desk, kitchen etc – it’s a good idea to record which version it is, by putting a date on to identify successive versions, for instance.

 16. Rule 7, then, is edit before considering a piece of writing finished enough to be released into the world.
 This involves a number of stages: firstly, go back and forth between the outline structure and the piece of writing produced from it; secondly, get a friendly third-party to read and comment; thirdly, edit by hand and pencil to remove or include to make better; fourthly, transfer changes onto the computer file.